 This is where the money comes in.
 By all accounts, 17-Mile Drive is a gorgeous stretch of coastline between Monterey and Carmel-by-the-Sea.

-Unfortunately we didn’t get to drive it, because we didn’t realise that it requires a $10.50 cash payment at one of the five entry gates.
+Unfortunately we didn’t get to drive it on this trip, because we didn’t realise that it requires a $10.50 cash payment at one of the five entry gates.
+We were smarter the second time around.

 For that price, you get a flyer that lets you in on all of the best vantage points and places to stop for picnics.